 - Easy to install: Network cables are easy to install.
 A non-IT person can even install them.
 The installation does not need any special tools.

 - High Speed: We know that the Network cables for a high level of transfer speeds.
 They can transfer even four signals together.

 - Versatile: We can use the network cable as two separate cable types.
 We can use it in solid conductor form or a stranded conductor form.

-- Difficult to Move: You cannot move the computer from one place to another with network cables.
+- Difficult to Move: With network cables, you cannot move the computer from one place to another.

 - Interference Problem: Network cables are susceptible to radio and electrical interference.

 Not Suitable for Shorter Distances: Use network cables to transfer data over a shorter distance.
 This can be a major problem in the connection.